Things to do and places to go....

 Eswatini ( Swaziland)

-Explore National Parks & Nature Reserves
+National Parks & Nature Reserves

 • Hlane Royal National Park

-Great for self-drives or guided safaris.
+Great for safaris.

 • Mlilwane Wildlife Sanctuary

 Ideal for hiking, mountain biking, and wildlife viewing.
-Stay in traditional beehive huts.

 • Mkhaya Game Reserve